zzj99/glhosts/g0og1e/readme.md

 Files
 ------
-The scripts in this folder are used to update hosts for g0og1e from specific URLs.
+The python script in this folder is used to update hosts for g0og1e from specific URLs, works for Linux, MacOS and Windows.
-The python version script is strongly recommended, as the shell script version is just a demo for test.

-* hosts.py - python2 script, works for Windows, Linux and MacOS.

-* hosts.sh - shell script, works for Linux and MacOS.

 Usage
 ------
-To use hosts.py, please make sure you have installed python 2.7.6+ (but NOT 3.x).
-Just run 'python hosts.py' in the command line with Administrator or root privilege.
+Make sure you have installed python 2.7.6+ (but NOT 3.x).
+Then run the script with Administrator or root (sudo) privilege.
+* Linux / Mac
+       python /path/to/hosts.py   # as root
+  or
+      sudo  python /path/to/hosts.py
+* Windows
+       python disk:\path\to\hosts.py   # as Administrator
-In Windows, it is recommended to run the script as Administrator with a batch file, e.g. 'hosts.bat', which contains
+In Windows, it is recommended to run the script as Administrator with a batch file, e.g. 'hosts.bat', which contains the above command.

-       python disk:\path\to\hosts.py

-To use hosts.sh, please make sure your hosts DONOT contain google contents, such as 'xx.xx.xx.xx www.google.com'

 Acknowledgement
 ------